adrian-moisa/visual-school/01-basic-html/01-my-first-html/README.md

 <br><br><br>
 ## Search for
-*Reading other sources always helps to piece together to puzzle*
+*Reading other sources always helps to piece together the puzzle*
 - What is HTML
 - How is HTML loaded
 - Why is HTML important